shardul94/linkstate/README.md

 # Link State Routing Simulation

 The program takes an input from a file and tries to simulate Link State Routing for the given scenario.
 The application is made in JAVA Applets.
-To run the program enter these commands in your command prompt or terminal.
+To run the program enter these commands in your command prompt or terminal.<br />
-`javac LinkState.java
+`javac LinkState.java`
- appletviewer LinkState.java`
+`appletviewer LinkState.java`

 ***